UPenn-CIT599/final-project-team-59/README.md

 final-project-team-59 created by GitHub Classroom

 How program functions:
--Run main method in **TradingSystemRunner** class, the program automatically runs from reading in provided market data to publishing output.csv.
+Run main method in **TradingSystemRunner** class, the program automatically runs from reading in provided market data to publishing output.csv.

 •	Main service classes:
 •	**EquityMarketDataService**: with imported data transmitted from EquityMarketDataConnector, create Order Books for different equity products